gabrielpoetaa/myblog/_posts/2025-04-14-Ports_Containers_and_conflicts.md

 ---
 layout: post
-title: "Ports, Containers, and Conflicts: Setting Up Supabase with Docker on WSL"
+title: "Ports, Tunnels, and Databases: Making Supabase Public with Docker on WSL"
 feature_image: /assets/images/posts/2025-04-14-Ports_Containers_and_conflicts/ngrok.png
 categories: misc
 ---

-I’ve been setting up a local environment to test a Retrieval-Augmented Generation (RAG) application, and I wanted a solid stack: PostgreSQL database, authentication, GraphQL API, and some sort of easy-to-use data management.
-Supabase came up as a perfect open-source solution—it brings all of that in one place, plus some.
-Installing it locally, though, turned out to be a bit more involved than expected.
+I’ve been setting up a local environment to test a Retrieval-Augmented Generation (RAG) application, and I wanted to use PostgreSQL through Supabase to store chat history and eventually build a knowledge base for my RAG.
+Supabase seemed like the perfect open-source fit for testing purposes—it bundles everything I needed and more.
+But installing it locally ended up being trickier than I expected.

-I already had WSL2 running Ubuntu, with Docker set up and working smoothly.
-I used the docker-compose file provided by Supabase to spin everything up.
-Things were going great until I ran into a classic issue:
+I already had WSL2 running Ubuntu on my local machine, with Docker set up and working smoothly.
+Using the docker-compose file provided by Supabase, I spun everything up without a hitch.
+Supabase was running locally in no time—but things got a bit tricky when I tried to make the database accessible to my RAG app, which is hosted in the cloud.
+To test this connection as fast as I could, I used <a href="https://ngrok.com/" target="_blank" style="text-decoration:none; color:inherit; font-weight:bold;">ngrok</a> to tunnel the PostgreSQL port from my local machine to the internet—this way, my cloud-hosted RAG app could reach the database directly for testing - That’s when I ran into a classic Docker issue:

 `Bind for 0.0.0.0:5432 failed: port is already allocated`